Rural Experience Program Guidelines

 1. Program outline

-The program provides an opportunity for permanent teachers to experience teaching and living in the local rural setting.
+The program provides an opportunity for teachers to experience teaching and living in a local rural setting.

-Principals at the rural experience schools have the opportunity to identify a temporary placement opportunity (funded by the initiative) for a minimum of one to a maximum of four terms in a school year.
-Permanent teachers have the opportunity to apply for these initiative funded rural experience placements at their current substantive level.
+Principals at the rural experience schools have the opportunity to identify full-time temporary placement opportunities (fully or co-funded by the initiative) for a minimum of one to a maximum of four terms in a school year.
+Permanent teachers have the opportunity to apply for these initiative-funded rural experience placements at their current substantive level.
 Temporary and casual teachers can apply at teacher level.

 2. Initiative-funded placements

-2.1 Principals at the rural experience schools have the opportunity to identify a temporary placement for a minimum of one to a maximum of four terms within a school year.
+2.1 Principals at the rural experience schools have the opportunity to identify temporary full-time placements for a minimum of one to a maximum of four terms within a school year.
 Placements can be at teacher, head teacher, assistant principal or deputy principal level.
-These are initiative funded positions.
-Schools are not required to fund these placements.
-The Rural Experience Program, through Rural and Remote Education, a blueprint for action, will fund the placement for the length of the experience, with schools co-funding as required.
+These are initiative funded placements.
+The Rural Experience Program, through the NSW Teacher Supply Strategy, will fully fund placements for the length of the experience, with schools co-funding as required.

 2.2 In addition to their substantive salary, teachers participating in the Rural Experience Program will receive a program allowance consisting of $500 at placement commencement and $500 per week during their placement period.
 The allowance is subject to tax.

-2.3 When identifying a rural experience placement opportunity, rural experience principals need to take into account:
+2.3 When identifying rural experience placement opportunities, rural experience principals need to take into account:

-- accommodation options available to the incoming teacher (no initiative funded position will be possible without the principal identifying potential accommodation options for the incoming teacher)
+2.3.1 accommodation options available to the incoming teacher (no placement will be possible without the principal identifying potential accommodation options for the incoming teacher).

-- whether the experience placement teacher will have a classroom teaching load or will a new opportunity be created which could temporarily support and extend curriculum, student welfare programs or teacher professional learning.
+2.3.3 whether the placement teacher will have a classroom teaching load or will a new opportunity be created which could temporarily support and extend curriculum, student welfare programs or teacher professional learning.

-- whether the experience placement teacher needs specific expertise to support and/or extend current school programs e.g. a teacher experienced in establishing sports programs.
+2.3.4 whether the placement teacher needs specific expertise to support and/or extend current school programs e.g. a teacher experienced in establishing sports programs.

 2.4 This program provides for temporary placements.
 It does not refer to a temporary position as described in the Teaching Service Act 1980.
-Placements funded by this initiative are not intended to replace existing temporary or permanent positions in the school.
+Placements fully or co-funded by this initiative are not intended to replace existing temporary or permanent positions in the school.

-3.1 Rural Experience schools: The 155 rural experience schools - or other identified rural experience schools as approved - are the only schools eligible to request an initiative funded position.
+3.1 Rural Experience schools: The 155 rural experience schools - or other identified rural experience schools as approved - are the only schools eligible to request initiative funded placements.

-3.2 Teachers: To be eligible to apply for a rural experience placement, teachers must have:
+3.2 Teachers: To be eligible for a rural experience placement, teachers must have:

 3.2.3 the endorsement and support of their substantive principal (or current / supporting principal for temporary and casual teachers).

-3.2.5 active Proficient Teacher accreditation (minimum), with priority given to those with Highly Accomplished or Lead Teacher accreditation
+3.2.5 active Proficient Teacher accreditation (minimum), with priority given to those with Highly Accomplished or Lead Teacher accreditation.

-- no open workers compensation claims/cases that affects the applicant?s ability to undertake the placement in the present context of the placement school
+3.2.6 no open workers compensation claims/cases that affects the applicant's ability to undertake the placement in the present context of the placement school.

-- not previously undertaken a rural experience program placement
+3.2.7 not previously undertaken a rural experience program placement.

 4. Duration of Rural Experience placements